AGILYSYS INC Income Taxes Disclosure

 |

 We recognize interest accrued on any uncertain tax positions as a component of income tax expense.
 Penalties are recognized as a component of general and administrative expenses.
-For the year ended March 31, 2025, we accrued interest and penalty of $0.3 million and a corresponding indemnification asset.
-For the year ended March 31, 2024, we reduced accrued interest and penalty by $0.6 million.
-We recognized interest and penalty expense of less than $0.1 million for the year ended March 31, 2023.
+For the year ended March 31, 2025, we accrued interest and penalties of $0.3 million and a corresponding indemnification asset.
+For the year ended March 31, 2024, we reduced accrued interest and penalties by $0.6 million.

 We are consistently subject to tax audits.
 Due to the nature of examinations in multiple jurisdictions, changes could occur in the amount of gross unrecognized tax benefits during the next 12 months that we cannot anticipate.